 - SCBA-s (Self Contained Breathing Apparatus) – besides all of the protection offered by the previous devices, these ones also supply oxygen.
 They are heavy and expensive devices that come with large oxygen tanks of at least 30 pounds, and they are only used by professionals such as firefighters.

-Unless you are a firefighter, you won’t need a SCBA, and unless you have respiratory conditions, you won’t need a PAPR either.
+Unless you are a firefighter, you won’t need an SCBA, and unless you have respiratory conditions, you won’t need a PAPR either.
 You should definitely avoid surgical masks or bandanas, as they do not offer any protection, and the particles of smoke, dirt and other bad substances will enter your lungs.
 What you should use is a respirator or a gas mask.

-N-95 Respirator Masks
+N-95 Respirator Face Masks

-They are cheaper and easier to use than gas masks, so they are usually the best solution for wild fires.
+They are cheaper and easier to use than gas masks, so they are usually the best solution for wildfires.
 Depending on the density of the smoke, it is important to choose the right kind, as you will find more types available.
 The N95 masks are the most common, and they can filter 95% of the particles of 0.3 microns.
 You will also find N99 masks (which filter 99% of the particles) and N100 masks (which filter 99.97%).

 The “N” in the name refers to the fact that the mask is not oil resistant.
-This applies for blood, automotive fluids or other substances that may splash on the mask, but it’s not the case for wildfires.
+This applies to blood, automotive fluids or other substances that may splash on the mask, but it’s not the case for wildfires.
 So N masks should be fine.

 Definitely avoid masks that do not have any rating or do not have the NIOSH approved mention.
 The initials come from the National Institute for Occupational Safety and Health, so it’s important to use a mask that has been approved by them.
 It is also crucial to have a tight seal between the mask and your face, so make sure to trim your beard and get a mask that can be fitted.
 There are special masks designed for children and pets, so do not try to use a regular one.
-Some respirators also have a valve in the center, which allows CO2, heat and moisture to vent.
+Some respirators also have a valve in the center, which allows CO2, heat, and moisture to vent.

 Gas masks are more expensive and need separate filtration cartridges.
-They are usually recommended to people with asthma or other respiratory issues.
+They are usually recommended for people with asthma or other respiratory issues.
 So for most people, N95 masks are the best choice for protection against wildfire smoke.
 Visit our store and choose your mask today!